sj-piano/eth-contract-hello-world-typescript/README.md

 ### <a id="walkthrough-local" />Walkthrough - Local Network

-Hardhat runs the tests on a temporary local blockchain.

-We set up a more persistent local blockchain, and deploy the HelloWorld contract to it.
+We deploy the HelloWorld contract to the local blockchain (started with `task start-local-node`).

-Open another terminal and run:
-`task start-local-node`

-Leave the node running in this additional terminal.
-Log output will be displayed (the initial set of pre-loaded keypairs will be shown).
-Press Ctrl-C to stop the local node.
-Switch back to the original terminal and continue.

 See the balance of the address that will deploy the contract:
 `npm run --silent ts-node scripts/get-balance.ts -- --address-file input-data/local-hardhat-address.txt`